nikibhatt/nikibhatt.github.io/_posts/2015-02-28-test-markdown.md

 comments: true
 ---

-Analyze Airbnb data to understand the trends in this area using various graphical tools and libraries.Blog: <a href=" https://medium.com/@nikibhatt_87978/analysis-of-airbnb-data-for-santa-clara-county-in-the-bay-area-4683b47e28bd" title="Analysis of Airbnb data for Santa Clara county in the Bay Area"></a>
+Analyze Airbnb data to understand the trends in this area using various graphical tools and libraries.
+Blog: <a href="https://medium.com/@nikibhatt_87978/analysis-of-airbnb-data-for-santa-clara-county-in-the-bay-area-4683b47e28bd" title="Differences in Mobile applications targeted to teenagers and others">Differences in Mobile applications targeted to teenagers and others</a>